 Several of the functions for plotting summarized probe level data are useful for diagnosing problems with the data.
 The plotting functions boxplot and hist have methods for AffyBatch objects.
 Each of these functions presents side-by-side graphical summaries of intensity information from each array.
 Important differences in the distribution of intensities are often evident in these plots.
-The function MAplot (applied, for example, to pm(affybatch.example)), offers pairwise graphical comparison of intensity data.
+The function MAplot (applied, for example, to pm(Dilution)), offers pairwise graphical comparison of intensity data.
 The option pairs permits you to chose between all pairwise comparisons (when TRUE) or compared to a reference array (the default).
 These plots can be particularly useful in diagnosing problems in replicate sets of arrays.
 The function argument plot.method can be used to create a MAplot using a smoothScatter, rather than the default method which is to draw every point.
-To use this option you will need to the geneplotter library installed.

-- > library(geneplotter)

-- > data(affybatch.example)

-- > MAplot(affybatch.example, pairs = TRUE, plot.method = "smoothScatter")
+- > data(Dilution) - > MAplot(Dilution, pairs = TRUE, plot.method = "smoothScatter")